LogLatt: A computational library for the calculus and flows on logarithmic lattices: Introduction

 \section{Introduction}

 Many problems in nonlinear science are related to the spontaneous development of small-scale structures.
-This is the case of several open questions in Fluid Dynamics, such as the global regularity of the Navier-Stokes equations~\cite{fefferman2006existence}, the formation of singularities in ideal flow~\cite{gibbon2008three} and the statistical description of intermittent turbulence~\cite{frisch1995turbulence}.
+This is the scenario for several open questions in fluid dynamics, such as the global regularity of the Navier-Stokes equations~\cite{fefferman2006existence}, the formation of singularities in ideal flow~\cite{gibbon2008three}, and the statistical description of intermittent turbulence~\cite{frisch1995turbulence}.
 In most cases, their multi-scale nature is inaccessible to the resolution of current computational techniques.
+This fact attests the difficulty in solving such problems, and reveals the need of alternative methods of investigation.

-As an alternative method, we proposed to simulate the governing equations on multi-dimensional lattices of logarithmically distributed nodes in Fourier space~\cite{campolina2018chaotic}.
-A special calculus was designed for this domain~\cite{campolina2020fluid}, so that the equations of motion preserve their exact form and retain most of the properties of the original systems, like the symmetry groups and conserved quantities.
+To overcome the above limitations, a new technique was recently proposed~\cite{campolina2018chaotic}.
+It consists of simulating the governing equations on multi-dimensional lattices of logarithmically distributed nodes in Fourier space.
+A special calculus was designed for this domain~\cite{campolina2021fluid}.
+As a result, the equations of motion preserve their exact form and retain most of the properties of the original systems, like the symmetry groups and conserved quantities.
 Their strong reduction in degrees of freedom allows the simplified models to be easily simulated on a computer within a surprisingly large spatial range.
-This general technique was successfully applied to important problems in Fluid Dynamics, such as the blowup and shock solutions in the Burgers equation~\cite{campolina2019fluid}, the chaotic blowup in ideal flow~\cite{campolina2018chaotic}, and the Navier-Stokes turbulence~\cite{campolina2020fluid}, and it is ready-to-use on any differential equation with quadratic nonlinearity.
+This method was successfully applied to important problems in fluid dynamics, such as the blowup and shock solutions in the Burgers equation~\cite{campolina2019fluid}, the chaotic blowup in ideal flow~\cite{campolina2018chaotic}, and the Navier-Stokes turbulence~\cite{campolina2021fluid}.
+More generally, this technique is ready-to-use on any differential equation with quadratic nonlinearity.

 However, some special operations on logarithmic lattices may result in nontrivial computational implementations.
-For example, the main operation is the functional product, which is a convolution in Fourier space.
-The geometry of the lattice turns this product into an unconventional discrete convolution coupling specific local triads, determined by the lattice spacing factor.
+As an example, the main operation on the lattice is the product between functions, which becomes a convolution in Fourier space.
+The geometry of the lattice turns this product into an unconventional discrete convolution coupling specific local triads.
 Therefore, its numerical computation requires a prior complicated classification of interacting triads on the lattice.